Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 ![image](https://user-images.githubusercontent.com/74886618/204969939-39d5d391-994c-4f19-9141-10c22d2b3f66.png)

-We repeat the same process with the word "man" and store the results of the text similarity analysis inside the data frame.
+We repeat the same process with the word "man" and store the results of the text similarity analysis inside the dataframe.

 ![image](https://user-images.githubusercontent.com/74886618/204969998-79ba6336-0b69-4d72-940a-e5ecdbed7ae2.png)

-As we want to analyze each word starting with the one that is more associated with the words "woman" and "man", we have to arrange the data frame in descending order.
+As we want to analyze each word starting with the one that is more associated with the words "woman" and "man", we have to arrange the dataframe in descending order.

 ![image](https://user-images.githubusercontent.com/74886618/204970125-6347ab9f-42d5-4fec-a20f-74f857e0be7b.png)

 As we can see here "solid" is a word that is highly associated with "woman" and "man".
-However, as predicted before the closeness is higher with "man" than with "woman".
+However, as predicted before, the closeness is higher with "man" than with "woman".
 The adjective "solid" refers to how reliable is a person (Oxford, 2022).
-Therefore we can imagine that using GPT-3 there is a better chance to get results that describe a man as reliable than a woman.
+Therefore, we can imagine that using GPT-3, there is a better chance to get results that describe a man as more reliable than a woman.
 This clearly projects an old tradition of thinking about a woman as a being that should not be trusted because they cannot be understood or can manipulate.
 There is a lot of online material that still reflects this belief.
 (Quora, 2020)

-The second word is "romantic" and we see that the score is high in the comparison with "woman" than for "man".
+The second word is "romantic" and we see that the score is higher in the comparison with "woman", compared to "man".
 Even if this case does not follow the general results, it is no surprise in our current context that being romantic is still more linked to "woman" than "man".
 This reflects a bias since "being romantic" is not about gender but about showing feelings of love (Oxford, 2022).

 The following word is "important", this word used as an adjective shows that the person has great influence or authority (Oxford, 2022).
-To our surprise, this adjective is more close to "woman" than to "men", in that sense we find it here. a case that doesn't follow the general results.
+To our surprise, this adjective is more close to "woman" than to "men".
+We find here a case that doesn't follow the general results (reminder : an higher score of similarity between positive adjectives and men).
 The reason behind this could be the recent work to recognize the path and work of women around the world.
 A simple clue to understanding this result could be found in Google.
 If we type in the search engine the words "important woman" and "important man", we will get about 9,850,000,000 results for the first search and about 7,090,000,000 results for the second.
 This might tell us that there is more information that uses the word "important" and "woman".
 Nevertheless, the results are reversed if we search for the two words in quotes.

-The next two adjectives are "clever" and "intelligent, both are synonyms.
+The next two adjectives are "clever" and "intelligent", both are synonyms.
 In both cases, the adjective is more related to "woman" than to "man".
 Again, we see a different result from the general one.
 The only difference between the two is that closeness between "woman" and "intelligent" is bigger than for the word "clever".
 The explanation of these results might also rely upon a current trend to vindicate women's cognitive abilities.
-As examples, we can take "Girls in ICT day" as a way to promote the inclusion of women in careers traditionally meant for "intelligent" men or the activism towards breaking the "glass ceiling" in the workplace that doesn't enable a woman to achieve high hierarchy positions.
-(Adsoftheworld, 2018).
+As examples, we can take "Girls in ICT day" as a way to promote the inclusion of women in careers traditionally meant for "intelligent" men, or the activism towards breaking the "glass ceiling" in the workplace that does not enable a woman to achieve high hierarchy positions (Adsoftheworld, 2018).

-As a conclusion in this third step, we found that in a detailed analysis hypothesis 0 is still valid in only one of the words.
-However, this idea is not enough to choose hypothesis 1 as there are still differences between the results in the "woman" and "man" columns.
+As a conclusion in this third step, we found that in a detailed analysis that our null hypothesis is valid on only one of the adjectives studied.
+However, this is not enough to reject it, as there are still differences between the results in the "woman" and "man" columns.
 In the next step, we will get a closer look into those differences in a visual way.

 *Fourth step : data visualisation*